wcko87/bms-checklist/video-encoding.md

 2. Look for ffmpeg.exe in the bin folder.
 This is the only file you need.
 3. Put ffmpeg.exe and your raw video file (which I will be calling `raw_video.mp4` from now on) in the same folder.
 4. Shift+rightclick somewhere in the folder, and click "open command window here" or "open powershell window here".
 This brings up the command window in the selected folder.
-5. Now you can use ffmpeg by copy-pasting the commands below.
+5. Now you can use ffmpeg by copy-pasting one of the commands below.

 ### Converting to WMV
 256x256 wmv2 video (max resolution for LR2SD), padded with black bars to make it square. [[SAMPLE (R.I.P.), 11.4MB]](https://github.com/wcko87/bms-checklist/assets/27341392/8d53e726-a4c4-48ba-b3a1-a6a008728e57) [[SAMPLE (竹), 14.6MB]](https://github.com/wcko87/bms-checklist/assets/27341392/b2c5ab92-2369-4adf-aca8-4ca54e5aaa3d)